Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models: Human Evaluation Details

 \paragraph{Quality Control} \begin{itemize} \item Each participant could complete a maximum of 3 annotations per study. \item We capped simultaneous access at 30 participants. \end{itemize}

 \paragraph{Compensation} Participants were paid USD \$1.00 per submission, corresponding to an effective rate of USD \$15.00/hr.

 For our fifth bias feature (vagueness), because the perturbed queries often required domain‐specific knowledge, we did not use Prolific.
 Instead, each of the 100 sampled triples \((Q, R_{\text{vagueness}}, R'_{\text{vagueness}})\) was independently annotated by three expert labelers (the authors).
 They followed the same instructions, task flow, and quality controls described above, and final labels were again assigned by majority vote.
+For illustration, we provide an example vagueness failure case in Table~\ref{tab:vagueness_example}.